 It can be tough to decide which inputs to invest in, but making solid crop nutrition decisions in advance plays a big role in pushing yield for the next growing season.
-Here are a few tips from Dr. Kyle Freeman, director of New Product Development, to consider when making a fertilizer purchase decision:
+Here are a few tips to consider when making a fertilizer purchase decision:

 Understand Your Field

 It all starts by knowing what your field needs.
 This can be achieved by conducting a soil test.
 If you haven't tested your soil in a while, it's time to do so.
 The Mosaic Company recommends soil-testing your field every two years because today's high-yield systems have greater nutrient demands.

 Determine Your Yield Goal